Veterinarian says both pigs, caregivers suffered in antibiotic-free study

-A study looking at how PRRS-challenged pigs performed in antibiotic-free production systems needed to be stopped for welfare reasons so the pigs could be treated with antibiotics, according to Scott Dee, DVM, director of research, Pipestone Veterinary Services (PVS).
+A study looking at how pigs challenged with PRRS (porcine reproductive and respiratory syndrome) performed in an antibiotic-free production setting needed to be stopped for welfare reasons so the pigs could be treated with antibiotics, according to Scott Dee, DVM, director of research, Pipestone Veterinary Services (PVS).

 The study conducted at PVS facilities was designed to compare the performance of health-challenged pigs from birth to marketing in an antibiotic-free group with two groups that received both injectable and oral antibiotics as needed.

 A small subset of pigs in each group was challenged with the PRRS virus, which often brings on secondary bacterial infections.
-As the virus worked its way through the population, all pigs were treated with antibiotics except for those in the antibiotic-free group.
+As the virus worked its way through the population during the trial, all pigs were treated with antibiotics except for those in the antibiotic-free group.

 “The animals in the antibiotic-free group were sick but could not be treated with antibiotics,” Dee lamented.
 “The pigs were really suffering.
 We were seeing high mortality levels; pigs were huddling and had a lot of weight loss.

-But the antibiotic-free pigs weren’t the only ones suffering, Dee reported at the 2017 Leman Swine Conference.
+The antibiotic-free pigs weren’t the only ones suffering, Dee reported.
 The people taking care of them showed emotional distress, too.

 Antibiotics important tool